Referencia descriptiva

 3.3 Secondary prominence

-Subsequent morphemes in a compound do not bear independent lexical prominence.
+Subsequent morphemes in a compound do not bear contrastive lexical prominence.

 However, in extended or emphatic forms, secondary prominence may arise prosodically, especially at rhythmic or semantic boundaries.
 Such secondary prominence is optional and does not affect lexical identity.